macosforge/ccs-calendarserver/contrib/docker/README.md

 Configuration of CCS is done in multiple layers:

 1. `caldavd.envsubst.plist`, on which env variable are replaced by `docker_entrypoint.sh`.
 This takes care of loading:
-2. `/etc/caldavd/caldavd.ext.plist`, which may be added via a *VOLUME*, envsubst is applied.
+2. `/etc/caldavd/caldavd.ext.plist`, which may be added via a *VOLUME*, envsubst is __NOT__ applied to this.
-3. `/etc/caldavd/caldavd.writable.plist`, as a writable config file is required by CCS
+3. `/etc/caldavd/caldavd.writable.plist`, as a writable config file is required by CCS.

+### XML example
+In `contrib/docker/samples/xml` is a sample Docker stack where XML is used to define accounts.

+### LDAP example
+__TODO__

+In `contrib/docker/samples/ldap` a stack with Apache DS is defined to test getting resources via LDAP.